The Gang Gets Racist: Plot

 Charlie decides to have a date with Janell at the coffee shop.
 However, he only brings Janell to prove to the Waitress that he isn't racist and tries to get a date with the Waitress.
 The Waitress declines, as this isn't his first time trying to ask her on a date.
 Janell comes over to ask what's wrong with Charlie and the Waitress, and the Waitress informs her about Charlie's motivations, about using her to prove that he's not racist and to ask someone else for the date.
 Janell punches Charlie's eye and threatens him about never seeing her again.
 Charlie goes to Paddy's Pub to heal his eye, and Dee hears about the story with him and Janell.

 While back at the bar, Dennis seems more outgoing with the gay men.
 Mac and Dee create a plan to make Paddy's Pub return to normal.
 Dee decides to get her friends from her acting class and tasks Mac to get Dennis unconscious.
 After getting Dennis blackout drunk by constantly asking him about the method of taking a tequila shot, he wakes up naked next to a blonde man and a black man coming out of the bathroom.
 Dennis is horrified and tells the gang to stop the gay bar experiment.
 Charlie is still obstinate about changing the bar to what it originally was.
 While informing Terrell about the decision, Dee appears with Janell, who is revealed to be Terrell's sister.

 Charlie insults Janell in front of Terrell, and Mac makes a racist statement about how all black people are related, causing the room to become extremely discomfiting.
 The episode then cuts to Mac and Dee counting the money earned and how they're back to normal.
-Mac thanks Dee for turning the bar to normal, but Dee informs that she couldn't get in touch with her acting friends, inferring that Dennis' sleeping with men was an intoxicated decision by him and not staged by Dee.
+Mac thanks Dee for turning the bar to normal, but Dee informs that she couldn't get in touch with her acting friends, implying that Dennis' sleeping with men was an intoxicated decision by him and not staged by Dee.